 The creation of a visual language is one of Hilliard’s main objectives when constructing his large-scale panels.
 Different than regular panoramas, Hilliard shoots each panel individually, allowing each image to contain it’s own unique exposure, composition, focal point and depth of field.
-Hilliard believes that every single image of a panorama is an actual separate moment, with shifting time and shifting focus; allowing the formation of a visual language, a form of storytelling.
+Hilliard believes that every single image of a panorama is an actual separate moment— with shifting time and shifting focus— allowing the formation of a visual language, a form of storytelling.
 For Hilliard, each moment exist on it’s own, but also co-exist with the next one, becoming a residue of each other, connected by this visual language.
 This concept allows Hilliard to have control over the spectator’s view and also engage the viewer in the narrative.
-The analysis of each panel and then the picture as a whole prepares and helps the viewer to create a unified perspective of the scene.
-Hilliard’s work constantly plays with the idea of a bigger picture, and the variety of pieces that compose it, essential for the creation of strong meaning and a narrative.
+Hilliard’s work constantly plays with the idea of a bigger picture, and the variety of pieces that compose it are essential for the creation of strong meaning and narrative.

-With an original and unique technique, David Hilliard experiments with time and perspective by creating compositions made of three or more images that arranged together create a sharp, vibrant and visually appealing panorama view.
-Fusing his private life and fiction, Rock Bottom is a perfect example of a personal moment approached with such sensitivity and accuracy that becomes relatable to the viewer and it’s own life dynamics.
-Building meaning through composition, Rock Bottom is a metaphor of the correlation of emotional and physical distance as well as the human relationship with the environment.
+With an unique technique, David Hilliard experiments with time and perspective by creating compositions made of three or more images that arranged together create a sharp, vibrant and visually appealing panorama view.
+Fusing his private life and fiction, Rock Bottom is a perfect example of a personal moment approached with such sensitivity and accuracy that becomes relatable to the viewer's own life.